wcushen/acm-sno-lab/INFRASTRUCTURE.md

 ## DNS on Client Host

+I'm running from a linux laptop client that VPN's into the Base Host - 172.23.3.24

-Since we have no DNS - we point our Clients `/etc/hosts` to the Base Host and let HAProxy do the rest.
+Since we have no DNS in the lab - we point our Clients `/etc/hosts` to the Base Host and let HAProxy do the rest.

 ```bash
 ##### ACM